Path of the Gods

 - As you look out onto the sea, you may not be able to tell where the sea line finishes and where the sky starts, connecting the Earth to the sky, and so, to the Gods.
-That could be one explanation as to how they named this hike.
+This may well be the origin of this route’s name.
 The other explanation is that the Path of the Gods owes its name to the legend that the ancient Greek Gods had to walk this trail to save Ulysses from sirens on Li Galli Island.

 Getting to the Path of the Gods Trailhead

 To get to the start of the Path of the Gods, follow the directions for Costiera Amalfitana - Agerola.
 Once in Agerola, you should proceed to Paolo Capasso Square in Bomerano, a hamlet of Agerola.
 Park your car nearby and follow the signs for the Path of the Gods, that you will find on "Via Pennino" (Pennino road).

 Weather ForecastCheck Area Weather

 You must be logged in to post a comment.